 Ahilanandan Dushianthan

-Intensive Care & Respiratory Consultant
+Intensive Care and Respiratory Medicine

 Dr Ahilanandan Dushianthan is an Intensive Care & Respiratory Consultant at University Hospital Southampton (UHS) and holder of a Research Leaders Programme (RLP) fellowship.